LakshmanKishore/getodone/README.md

 *   **Gemini CLI's Role:** The Gemini CLI was instrumental in navigating the file system, reading/writing files, and executing shell commands, making the entire debugging and development process within Termux manageable.

 ---

+## Setting up Android NDK in Termux
+This guide explains how to install the Android SDK Command-Line Tools and the Android NDK in the Termux environment.
+These are needed for projects using native code, such as some React Native or Android projects.
+### Prerequisites
+* Termux installed from F-Droid (recommended for the latest updates and package availability).
+* An Android device running Android 9 or above for optimal NDK compatibility.
+* Basic knowledge of the Termux environment and Linux commands.
+### Steps
+1.  **Update Termux and Install Essential Packages**
+    ```bash
+    pkg update && pkg upgrade
+    pkg install wget unzip openjdk-21
+    ```
+    Make sure OpenJDK 21 is installed.
+If there are issues, Termux repositories might use different names, or OpenJDK may need to be installed manually (see previous sections for troubleshooting).
+2.  **Download Android SDK Command-Line Tools** Download the latest command-line tools zip file from the Android Studio website.
+Right-click on the "Command-line tools only" (Linux) link and copy the URL.
+    In Termux, use `wget` to download it.
+    ```bash
+    wget <copied_url> -O cmdline-tools.zip
+    ```
+    Replace `<copied_url>` with the actual URL.
+3.  **Create SDK Directory Structure and Extract Tools**
+    ```bash
+    # Remove any previous attempts to avoid conflicts
+    rm -rf ~/android_sdk/cmdline-tools

+    # Create the necessary directory structure for the SDK
+    mkdir -p ~/android_sdk/cmdline-tools/latest

+    # Extract the downloaded zip directly into the 'latest' directory
+    unzip cmdline-tools.zip -d ~/android_sdk/cmdline-tools/latest/
+    ```
+    This ensures the `bin`, `lib`, etc. directories are located under `~/android_sdk/cmdline-tools/latest/cmdline-tools/`, which is the correct structure for `sdkmanager` to function correctly.
+4.  **Set Environment Variables**
+    Add the following lines to the `~/.bashrc` (or `~/.zshrc` if using Zsh) file.
+    ```bash
+    export ANDROID_HOME=$HOME/android_sdk
+    export PATH=$ANDROID_HOME/cmdline-tools/latest/cmdline-tools/bin:$PATH
+    export JAVA_HOME=/data/data/com.termux/files/usr/lib/jvm/java-21 # Adjust if your JDK path differs
+    ```
+    Save the file.

+    **Important Note on `local.properties`:**
+    The `android/local.properties` file can override the `ANDROID_HOME` environment variable.
+If you encounter issues where the build process is not using the correct SDK path, ensure that `android/local.properties` points to your `$HOME/android_sdk` directory:
+    ```properties
+    # android/local.properties
+    sdk.dir=/data/data/com.termux/files/home/android_sdk
+    ```
+    This file might be automatically generated or updated by Android Studio or Expo, so it's crucial to verify its content.
+5.  **Reload the shell configuration:**
+    ```bash
+    source ~/.bashrc  # Or source ~/.zshrc if using Zsh
+    ```
+6.  **Accept Android SDK Licenses**
+    ```bash
+    sdkmanager --sdk_root="$ANDROID_HOME" --licenses
+    ```
+    Review and accept several license agreements.
+Type `y` and press `Enter` for each to accept.
+7.  **Install the Android NDK**
+    ```bash
+    sdkmanager --sdk_root="$ANDROID_HOME" "ndk;27.1.12297006"
+    ```
+    This downloads and installs the specified NDK version (27.1.12297006) into the SDK directory, at `~/android_sdk/ndk/27.1.12297006`.

+The Termux environment is now set up with the necessary Android SDK components and the NDK.
+The project can now be built